zmkfirmware/zmk/docs/docs/feature/keymaps.md

 sidebar_label: Keymaps
 ---

-ZMK uses an declarative approach to keymaps, instead of using C code for all keymap configuration.
+ZMK uses a declarative approach to keymaps, instead of using C code for all keymap configuration.
-Right now, ZMK uses the devicetree syntax to declare those keymaps; future work is envisioned for supporting dynamic loading of declarative keymaps, e.g. over USB Mass Storage or via a custom BLE service.
+Right now, ZMK uses the devicetree syntax to declare those keymaps; future work is envisioned for supporting dynamic loading of declarative keymaps, e.g., over USB Mass Storage or via a custom BLE service.

 :::note